pkp/pkp-docs/_includes/cards/ojs3/translation.md

 ### [Translation Guide](/translating-guide/en)

 The PKP Translating Guide is for users who wants to create or edit a translation of a PKP software application.
+[View Now](/translating-guide/en)